bnguyen212/react-giphy/README.md

 - Let the user upload a GIF.
 - Show off your animation skills!
 - Create a mosaic layout and display a placeholder when GIFs are still loading.
+- Make your app as modular as possible.
+Try to use functional components where you can reuse them.